The set tag or set value widget assigns a value to a specified question or variable. It's typically used to store values for skipped questions.

 3. Neutral

-tag, decorator, or built-in condition (e.g., coded variables), as this will override the condition set by set value
+Note: The question or variable being punched should not include a condition tag, decorator, or built-in condition (e.g., coded variables), as this will override the condition set by set value.

-to retrieve the selected option ID, which is then combined with 'Q4R' to construct the full question ID, for example 'Q4R3'.
-The specified row is then set to 100.
-A second set value
+In the example below, if the respondent selects only one option at Q3 they skip Q4 because of the showif.
+We use get_first_answer to retrieve the selected option ID, which is then combined with 'Q4R' to construct the full question ID, for example 'Q4R3'.
+The specified row is then set to 10.

 type: checkbox